tcpalmer/nina-scheduler/target-management/exposure-plans.md

 If the copied Exposure Plans had an [override exposure ordering](#override-ordering), that order will also be copied - but only if the destination target is in the same NINA Profile as the source target and has no Exposure Plans of its own when the paste is started.

+### Delete All Exposure Plans

+When the target is _not_ in Edit mode, and you have at least one Exposure Plan, you can delete all exposure plans with a single click.

 ### Exposure Plan Editing

 Exposure plan fields are edited in line in the same table used for viewing them.
 Simply double-click a field and make your change.
 You will have to tab-out of the field to enable the Save icon.